 If you’re considering adding this attraction to your Rome bucket list, it is worth knowing that you won’t have to bring any water or food.
 The park has plenty of bars and stands with food and snacks to choose from.

-Those were 7 amazing activities to do in Rome with kids recommended by experienced travel bloggers.
-I hope they’ve provided you with plenty of inspiration for making your trip to the Eternal City unforgettable.
+Those were 7 amazing activities to do in Rome with kids recommended by experienced travel bloggers and, for the most part, tested and vetted by us.
+I hope theyβve provided you with plenty of inspiration for making your trip to the Eternal City unforgettable.

 So go ahead and create your special moments and mementos with your family and let us know in the comments about your experiences!
 We would love to hear from you!